SainsburyWellcomeCentre/lasagna/README.md

 * Interactive exploration of Allen Reference Atlas brain areas in relation to registered brain. e.g. displaying current brain by mousing over and highlighting areas from a list.

 ## Installation ##
 Lasagna runs on Python 2.7, PyQt4, and uses PyQtGraph for the plotting.
-To run Lasagna, download the repository and make sure you have the following Python modules installed:
+You'll need the following modules:
 * tifffile [for importing TIFF files]
 * vtk [for importing MHD files]
 * numpy